-In certain sense, $\mathcal{P}$ and $\mathcal{A}$ act like a \textquotedblleft quantum being\textquotedblright\ (\textquotedblleft qubeing\textquotedblright) who holds coherently all the informationally-complete programmes on how to entangle $\mathcal{S}$ and $\mathcal{A}$.
+In certain sense, $\mathcal{P}$ and $\mathcal{A}$ act like a \textquotedblleft quantum being\textquotedblright\ (\textquotedblleft qubeing\textquotedblright) who holds coherently all the information-complete programmes on how to entangle $\mathcal{S}$ and $\mathcal{A}$.
 In this way, the qubeing has all the information about $\mathcal{S}$.
-However, our human beings, unlike the qubeing, only have limited ability to acquire information, with limited precisions, limited degrees of freedom, limited information detection and storage, and so on; or simply we are so used to and familiar with classical concepts on information and physical systems.
-For example, an experimenter, Alice, would like to acquire information about $\left\vert \psi,\mathcal{S} \right\rangle $.
+However, our human beings plus the measurement apparatuses, unlike the qubeing, are macroscopic and have so many quantum degrees of freedom.
+For example, an experimenter, Alice, together with her apparatus, would like to acquire information about $\left\vert \psi,\mathcal{S}\right\rangle $.
 First of all, she has to \textit{decide} which kind of information she would like to know.
-After making a decision, she needs then to \textit{observe} (that is, to interact with) the apparatus readily entangled with $\mathcal{S}$.
+After making a decision, she needs then to \textit{observe} (that is, to interact with) her apparatus readily entangled with $\mathcal{S}$.
 In principle, Alice's decisions and observations are all physical processes which should be described quantum mechanically.
-Nevertheless, Alice is macroscopic, and has so many quantum degrees of freedom and limited ability (lack of full knowledge of the entire system).
-In this case, she has to \textquotedblleft trace out\textquotedblright\ her quantum degrees of freedom involved in her decisions (interaction with $\mathcal{P}$), leading to a mixed state $\sum_{r}\left\vert g_{r}\right\vert ^{2}\left\vert r,\mathcal{P}\right\rangle \left\vert r,\mathcal{SA}\right\rangle \left\langle r,\mathcal{SA}\right\vert \left\langle r,\mathcal{P}\right\vert $.
+Thus, if the total system is isolated, it must be in dual entanglement encoding complete information of the whole system, as argued above.
+Nevertheless, \emph{Alice, a human being, is so used to and familiar with classical concepts on information and physical systems}.
+Practically, she has limited ability and is lack of full knowledge of the entire system.
+In this case, she has to \textquotedblleft trace out\textquotedblright\ those quantum degrees of freedom involved in her decisions (interaction between $\mathcal{P}$ and $\mathcal{SA}$), leading to a mixed state $\sum_{r}\left\vert g_{r}\right\vert ^{2}\left\vert r,\mathcal{P}\right\rangle \vert \left\langle r,\mathcal{P}\right\vert $ and $\sum_{r}\left\vert g_{r}\right\vert ^{2}\left\vert r,\mathcal{SA}\right\rangle \vert \left\langle r,\mathcal{SA}\right\vert $ [see Eq.~(\ref{reduced})].
 This state allows a probability interpretation about Alice's freedom of choice: Each of her decisions $\left\vert r,\mathcal{P}\right\rangle $ occurs with a probability of $\left\vert g_{r}\right\vert ^{2}$.
-As far as a particular choice $\left\vert r,\mathcal{P}\right\rangle $ has been made, again she has to trace out her quantum degrees of freedom involved in her observation (interaction with $\mathcal{A}$).
+As far as a particular choice $\left\vert r,\mathcal{P}\right\rangle $ has been made, again she has to trace out her quantum degrees of freedom involved in her observation (interaction between $\mathcal{A}$ and $\mathcal{S}$).
 This then leads to the usual Born rule about $\left\vert \psi,\mathcal{S}\right\rangle $ for the given measurement.
-Thus, in the ICQT, the Born rule is an emergent or derived rule determined by the dual entanglement structure.
+Thus, in the ICQT, the Born rule, also in dual form, is an emergent or derived rule determined by the dual entanglement structure.